 movr's assessment capture system enables us to interpret and communicate with information collected from products, companies and trainers who are using their own unique methodologies.

-Whether it’s passive capture with computer vision software, an FMS screen, surveys, or self-reported movement scores – our “assessment agnostic” mapping framework gets to the core of what matters: making best in class exercise recommendations with the information provided.
+Whether it's passive capture with computer vision software, an FMS screen, surveys, or self-reported movement scores – our "assessment agnostic" mapping framework gets to the core of what matters: making best in class exercises recommendations with the information provided.

 Assessing, prescribing and improving movement has been a staple of in-person professional screening and personal training for years.